 There is also £1,500 per job placement available for setup costs, support and training.

 Funding is available following a successful application process.
 Applications must be for a minimum of 30 job placements.
 If you are unable to offer this many job placements, you can partner with other organisations to reach the minimum number.
 Some organisations like Chambers of Commerces are helping small businesses partner up to utilise the scheme.
 There are also regional contacts to help employers with the kickstart scheme process - see here.

 Information about applying for the grant can be found here.

 Employers who provide work experience for 16-24-year-olds in work placements and training will receive a payment of £1,000 per trainee.
 Provision of traineeships and eligibility for them will be extended to those with Level 3 qualifications and below, to ensure that more young people have access to training.
 Detail regarding the grant has yet to be published.
 For more information see here.

 Payments for employers who hire new apprentices

 From 1 August 2020 to 31 March 2021, employers in England are able to apply for a payment of £2,000 for each new apprentice they hire aged under 25, and a £1,500 payment for each new apprentice they hire aged 25 and over.

 The scheme will run from 1 August 2020 to 31 January 2021.
 These payments will be made in addition to the existing £1,000 payment the Government already provides for new 16-18-year-old apprentices, and any of those aged under 25 with an Education, Health and Care Plan.
 More detail about the Scheme is expected from the Government.
 In the meantime, see here.

 Business Rates and Grants

-All retail, hospitality and leisure businesses will be exempt from paying business rates for 12 months in a bid to combat the financial damage caused by the COVID-19 outbreak.
+All retail, hospitality and leisure businesses will be exempt from paying business rates for 12 months from March 2020 in a bid to combat the financial damage caused by the COVID-19 outbreak.